SuborbitalPigeon/chapter_image/text/image.md

 ## Image transforms

-In this section, *general image transforms* refers to operations which affect the dimensions and shape of the image matrix.
+In this section, *general image transforms* refers to operations which affect the shape, position and dimensions of the image.
 This includes the following *affine transformations*:

+* Translation
 * Scaling
-* Translation
 * Rotation
 * Shear

-Move generalised warps can be performed using a *projective transform*, whereby the 'corners' of the image can be moved in the $xy$ plane.
+Move generalised image warping can be performed using a *projective transform*, whereby the corners of the image can be moved to any position in the $xy$ plane.

-All the operations discussed in this section can be performed by the application of $3 \times 3$ transformation matrices.
+These operations can be performed by the application of $3 \times 3$ transformation matrices.
-By making use of such matrices, it is possible to chain together several operations to be applied by a single matrix multiplication.
+By making use of such matrices, it is possible to chain together several operations which can be applied by using a single matrix multiplication.

-The output pixel coordinates are found by multiplying the input coordinates by the transformation matrix, after converting the input coordinates to homogeneous ones (i.e. $[x, y, 1]^T$).
+The coordinates of the output image can be found by multiplying the input coordinates by the transformation matrix.
+The input coordinates must be converted to *homogeneous coordinates* for the multiplication to be possible (i.e. $[x, y, 1]^T$).

 ### Translation